 2. God’s Words Are the Truth and Can Show Us the Way

 The Lord Jesus says, “I am the way, the truth, and the life: no man comes to the Father, but by Me” (John 14:6).
 God’s words say, “Not just anyone can possess the way of life, nor can every single person easily obtain it.
 That is because life can only come from God, which is to say, only God Himself possesses the substance of life, and only God Himself has the way of life.
 And so only God is the source of life, and the ever-flowing wellspring of living water of life.”
 We can see from these words that if we want to be sure about God’s voice, we can use our own judgment to determine whether these words possess the truth and whether they can show us the way, for besides God, no other is capable of expressing the truth.
 What’s more, each and every utterance God makes is aimed at our actual needs; He does not just randomly speak some passages and then call it quits.
 All of God’s words have meaning.
 They can resolve our practical problems, show us the way and, by practicing in accordance with God’s words, we can gain life and live out a true human likeness.
 In the Age of Law, God used Moses to proclaim the laws and commandments, so that man would know what sin was and how to live a normal life.
 If God hadn’t done this, then people would have been killing each other like wild savages.
 Toward the end of the Age of Law, people were no longer able to keep the laws and were in danger of being sentenced to death by them.
 God therefore expressed the way of repentance in accordance with man’s needs; He required that people confess and repent, that they learn to love God, to love others as they love themselves, to love their enemies, and to be tolerant and patient, and so on.
 For example, the Lord Jesus says, “Repent you: for the kingdom of heaven is at hand” (Matthew 4:17).
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like to it, You shall love your neighbor as yourself” (Matthew 22:37–39).
 These words showed the people of that time a new path to follow.
 By practicing in accordance with the Lord Jesus’ words, our outward behavior changed somewhat, and we became somewhat loving and patient.
 What is undeniable, however, is that we now live in a near-constant state of sin, and how we can rid ourselves of the shackles of sin is a matter that vexes us greatly—this is our real difficulty.
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
-And Hebrew 9:28 says, “So Christ was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation.”
+And Hebrews 9:28 says, “So Christ was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation.”
 We can see from these verses of Scripture that when the Lord returns, He will express new words to lead us into all truths.
 There will be more, higher truths than there were during the Age of Grace, they will all be truths we have never before understood, and they will be able to save us from sin and enable us to win.
 If someone simply repeated some words previously spoken by the Lord Jesus, then that would certainly not be the voice of God.
 That would be an evil spirit or a false Christ imitating God’s utterances.
 And so, when we hear someone testifying that the Lord has come and is expressing new words, we can use our own judgment to determine whether these words have any new light, whether they can show us the way to rid ourselves of sin, and whether they can enable us to live out proper humanity.
 This is the second principle of discerning the voice of God.

 3. God’s Words Can Expose the Corruption in Mankind

 There is one more principle to distinguishing the voice of God, which is to look and see whether these words are able to reveal the corrupt essence of man.
 As we all know, God scrutinizes our innermost hearts and minds; His understanding penetrates every part of us, and He sees through to the very essence of our nature.
 Just as the Bible says, “For the word of God is quick, and powerful, and sharper than any two edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
-Neither is there any creature that is not manifest in His sight: but all things are naked and opened to the eyes of Him with whom we have to do” (Hebrew 4:12–13).
+Neither is there any creature that is not manifest in His sight: but all things are naked and opened to the eyes of Him with whom we have to do” (Hebrews 4:12–13).
 We can see from this that all things in the world are naked and open before God.
 Even the most deeply hidden thoughts in our minds, even things we never knew were there, God can scrutinize them all and bring them all to light.
 For example, the Lord Jesus exposed the Pharisees when He said, “Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity” (Matthew 23:27–28).
-From this biblical record, we can see that the Pharisees were utter hypocrites who prayed to God standing at crossroads, who deliberately made themselves look ugly while fasting, who made sure people saw them when they gave alms, and who secretly embezzled widows’ property.
+From this biblical record, we can see that the Pharisees were utter hypocrites who prayed to God standing in the streets at crossroads in the streets, who deliberately made themselves look ugly while fasting, who made sure people saw them when they gave alms, and who secretly embezzled widows’ property.
 In no way did they exalt God or bear witness to God; they led believers to cling to some useless rules and brought everyone before themselves.
 The common Jewish folk of that time were unable to see what the Pharisees were truly like and were deceived by their apparent good deeds.
 They believed the Pharisees to be pious and God-serving men, and they had blind faith in and worshiped the Pharisees.
 The Lord Jesus, however, was able to see through to the innermost hearts of the Pharisees, and He exposed their hypocritical essence, thus allowing the believers to have discernment.

 Similarly, when the Lord returns in the last days, He also will expose our corrupt essence.
 Let’s take a look at these prophecies in the Book of Revelation: “And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:16).
 And the Lord Jesus prophesied, “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 1 Peter 4:17 says, “For the time is come that judgment must begin at the house of God.”
 These prophecies tell us that when the Lord returns in the last days, He will express words to perform the work of judgment and will use His word to reveal all our sins, like a two-edged sword.
 He will thereby cause us to reflect on ourselves, feel remorse for our actions and behavior, and achieve true repentance and change.
 As God’s words say: “He despises the filth.
 You may not even be able to detect anything filthy in your words and deeds, but He can, and He points them out to you.
 Those old things of yours—your lack of cultivation, insight, and sense, and your backward ways of living—have now been brought into the light by today’s revelations; only by God coming to earth to work thus do people behold His holiness and righteous disposition.
 He judges and chastises you, causing you to gain understanding; sometimes, your demonic nature is manifested, and He points it out to you.
 He knows man’s essence like the back of His hand.”
 In order to tell whether these words are the utterances of theof the Lord, therefore, we must look at whether they are able to expose our innermost thoughts and corrupt essence, and whether they can enable us to achieve self-reflection, self-knowledge, and true repentance.
 If they are words in which God reveals and judges the corrupt essence of man, then when we read them, we will feel distressed, we will be convinced in heart and by word, and we will then be able to feel God’s righteous disposition that tolerates no offense.
 If what we are hearing are just a corrupt human being saying a few reproachful words, then we will not have these feelings.